NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 end;
 ```

 We can now write and retrieve secrets.
 For implementing the full CRUD functionality only the delete method is missing.
-But due to you are still with me and as long as you understood the examples above I assume you are capable of writing them on your own or just copy them from my [repo](https://github.com/NAVRockClimber/AlSecrectsExample).
+But due to you are still with me and as long as you understood the examples above I assume you are capable of writing them on your own or just copy them from my [repo](https://github.com/NAVRockClimber/AlSecrectsExample){:target="_blank"}.

-If you now decorate all this with a pipeline and come up with a onboarding and update process for your customers or consumers of your Azure Function you should be safe.
+If you put all this in a central library, decorate this with a pipeline and come up with an proper onboarding and update process for your customers you should have a quite solid solution to dealing, distributing and updating your secrets.